To Hell and Back: The Epic Stand of Audie Murphy

 As scorching flames consumed the tank destroyer, Murphy manned the vehicle’s .50-caliber machine gun turret to keep the enemy at bay.
 “My numbed brain is intent only on destroying,” Murphy later wrote in his bestselling autobiography, To Hell and Back.
 “I am conscious only that the smoke and the turret afford a good screen, and that, for the first time in three days, my feet are warm.”
 Acting as a one-man Army, Murphy poured out steady bursts of fire at the enemy while also remaining on the phone to direct friendly artillery fire.
 His bullets obstructed the advance of the German foot soldiers so severely that their tanks could not risk rumbling forward without the infantry’s support.
 He “killed them in the draws, in the meadows, in the woods-wherever he saw them,” testified an eyewitness about Murphy.

 In 1955, Murphy played himself in To Hell and Back, the film adaptation of his own memoir about World War II.
 This scene depicts Murphy's incredible stand near the village of Holtzwihr in eastern France on January 26, 1945.

 For the men back at the tree line, the image of Murphy blasting away at the enemy from atop the burning tank destroyer was nerve-wracking and awe-inspiring all at the same time.
 “I expected to see the whole damn tank destroyer blow up under him any minute,” said Private Anthony Abramski.
 In the private’s eyes, Murphy’s stand was the “greatest display of guts and courage I have ever seen,” and he was not alone in holding that belief.
 “He saved our lives,” said another soldier.
-“If he hadn’t done what he did,” the Germans would have annihilated us.”
+“If he hadn’t done what he did, the Germans would have annihilated us.”

 For an hour, the Germans unleashed all of their strength against Murphy.
 They attacked from three sides and some troops advanced to within ten yards of his position, but every attempt to overcome this singular soldier ended in failure.
-During the chaos, an enemy blast nearly sent Murphy flying off the tank destroyer and razor sharp shrapnel injured his leg, but he held on through it all.
+During the chaos, an enemy blast nearly sent Murphy flying off the tank destroyer and razor sharp shrapnel injured his leg.
+He held on through it all.
 After his machine gun had finally ran out of ammunition, Murphy limped back to his men.
 He was still far from finished fighting the enemy.

 Audie Murphy in To Hell and Back.
 (Photo Credit: Encyclopædia Britannica)